 The lack of a good external horizon (due to snow, sloping mountains, haze) will sometimes create altitude and airspeed problems.
-Having a good artificial horizon and altitude indicator in the aircraft helps, but you must look outside because of the terrain and learn to assess your attitude.
+Having a good artificial horizon and altitude indicator in the aircraft helps, due to the sloping of the terrain you must look outside and learn to assess your attitude.
 Instruments lag behind the real situation, looking outside gives the opportunity to anticipate attitude changes.
 A good example of a false horizon is a sloping ridge, causing the pilot to fly the aircraft with a bank angle.

-When there is any trees, the tree or bush line can be used to locate the horizon in steep areas.
+When there are any trees in the area, the tree or bush line can be used to locate the horizon in steep areas.
 With the help of your instruments and outside indicators it remains difficult, even more so in hazy situations.

-Usually there will be more snow in the winter, changing scenery in the mountains.
-And because snow is white the difference between clouds and snow is sometimes hard to see.
-Orientation will be difficult and certain features covered with snow are not so easy to detect so that familiar grounds during other seasons become unfamiliar during the cold season.
+Usually there will be more snow in the winter, changing the scenery in the mountains.
+And because the stuff is white the difference between clouds and snow is sometimes hard to see.
+Orientation will be difficult and certain features covered with snow are not so easy to detect so that familiar grounds during other seasons suddenly become unfamiliar during the cold season.

 To see any depth on snow covered surfaces has always been difficult, especially so when the light from the sun is spread out by haze and/or a cloud cover.
 All objects seem to disappear into the background and have the same color, any horizon is lost and it will become very difficult to estimate altitude and distance even clouds below your altitude are difficult to see.
 This can happen very fast when flying over glaciers under a cloud cover, make sure to be prepared to turn around when visual indications are lost.